Cucumber-Diseases/cucumber-diseases.github.io/docs/smells/011-dependence-on-class-state.md

     Tests become harder to understand as the state of the application is scattered across multiple locations.

 !!! failure "Harder Maintenance"
-    Changes to the system under test may require extensive modifications to step definitions, increasing maintenance effort.
+    Storing state in class fields or context introduces tight coupling between steps.
+As tests evolve, changing the state management in one step could inadvertently break others, leading to fragile and harder-to-maintain test cases.

 !!! failure "Increased Complexity"
-    The codebase becomes more complex and difficult to manage due to the use of class state over different steps.
+    Shraing state always increases complexity, as developers need to understand not only the logic of each step but also how the state is manipulated across multiple steps.
+This makes the tests more prone to errors and bugs, especially in large test suites.

 !!! warning "Increased Coupling"
-    Tests become tightly coupled to the system's state, making them less reusable and more prone to breaking.
-Further they become less reliable if the state of the application is not properly managed or controlled.
+    Using context or class fields to manage state creates implicit dependencies between steps, violating the principle of isolation between tests.
+This can lead to flakiness, where tests might pass or fail depending on the order in which they are executed.

 ## Required Action

-!!! warning "TODO"
-    describe details of exercise

-* **Pass Data Explicitly**: Reduce the reliance on class state by passing data directly to step definitions as parameters.
+### Fixing

+* **Pass Data Explicitly**: Instead of relying on fields in the step implementation class, refactor your steps and pass data directly between steps via method parameters or use clear, explicit constructs like local variables.
+This keeps the state management simple, localized, and easy to follow.
+* **Refactor Tests to Reduce Duplication**: Ensure that state is only prepared once in the Given step, avoiding the need for duplicated or redundant state management.
+Ensure each step has a clear and distinct responsibility, and refactor any steps that introduce unnecessary coupling or complexity through shared state.
+* **Use Scenario Context Sparingly**: Context objects can act like global variables, leading to unclear and tightly coupled tests, avoid overusing it.
+Limit the amount of data stored in the context to essential information.
+Consider whether a step really needs access to the entire context or if a smaller subset suffices.
+* **Replace static objects with context objects**: Never use static shared objects to exchange state between steps.
+If you must share state across steps, dependency injection of context objects to manage it in a controlled and transparent way.
+This allows for better control over the lifecycle and visibility of shared state.

+### Prevention

+* **Reuse Application State**: Don't hold data twice in your application and in your test classes.
+Prefer the usage of test data in your application state for example a database instead of temporary storage in your objects.
+* **Keep Steps Isolated**: Steps should not depend on state manipulated by previous steps.
+Each step should be able to stand alone and express its purpose clearly.
+If state sharing is necessary, consider refactoring the test logic to make the dependencies explicit and well-defined.
 * **Avoid Premature Data Gathering**: Gather data only when needed.
 If data can be collected later in the scenario, defer its retrieval to a later step and pass it to the subsequent steps as necessary.
-* **Reuse Application State**: Don't hold data twice in your application and in your test classes.
-Prefer the usage of test data in your application state for example a database instead of temporary storage in your objects.
-* **Use Scenario Context Sparingly**: While scenario context can be useful, avoid overusing it.
-Limit the amount of data stored in the context to essential information.
-Consider whether a step really needs access to the entire context or if a smaller subset suffices.

 ## Code Examples
 !!! warning "TODO"